rahulbiswaser/EurekaClient-ServerDemo/README.md

 This example will help to understand how Eureka client and server works and a simple example of RestTemplate.

 Steps to follow:
 1. Start Eureka Server application and type http://localhost:8761/ in your browser.
-You will get the Eurak dashboard page.
+You will get the Eureka dashboard page.
-2. Now start Eureka Client 1 and Client 2 one by one.
+2. Now start Eureka Client 1(port 8081) and Client 2(port 8082) one by one.
 Once started both app should be displayed in Eureka dashboard page.
 3. An RestTemplate implementation is also covered in Client 1 Controller.